best-practice-and-impact/qa-of-code-guidance/book/modular_code.md

 ## Modular code

 Breaking your code down into smaller, more manageable chunks is a sensible way to improve readability.
-Regardless of the language, there are often techniques to containerise your code into self-contained parts such as modules, classes or functions.
+Regardless of the language, there are often techniques to containerise your code into self-contained parts such as modules, classes, or functions.

 (functions)=
 ### Write re-usable code as functions

-In the early stages of analysis we often copy and paste code to 'make it work'.
+In the early stages of analysis, we often copy and paste code to 'make it work'.
 As this work matures, it is worth taking repetitive code and turning it into functions.
 Functions allow us to make a  piece of logic reusable in a consistent and readable way, and also makes it easier for us to [test our logic](testing_code.md).

 When starting to write functions, you should consider what is the right level of complexity for a single function.